fbeltrao/AzureFunctionExtensions/Readme.md

 }
 ```

-2. Implement the Redis item definition
+2. Define the Redis output object
 ```CSharp
 /// <summary>
 /// Defines a Redis item to be saved into the database